codeigniter4/shield/docs/authentication.md

 ## Authenticator Responses

 Many of the authenticator methods will return a `CodeIgniter\Shield\Result` class.
-This provides a consistent way of checking the results and can have additional information return along with it.
+This provides a consistent way of checking the results and can have additional information returned along with it.
 The class has the following methods:

 ### isOK()